TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 =======================

 Now, let's implement the website layout file.
-First, we create a new file `Default.html` inside directory `site_package/Resources/Private/Layouts/Page/` and add the following line::
+First, we create a new file `Default.html` inside the directory `site_package/Resources/Private/Layouts/Page/` and add the following line::

    <f:render section="Main" />

 Surprisingly, that is all.
-This line instructs Fluid to render section "Main", which we have implemented in the page layout template file :file:`Resources/Private/Templates/Page/Default.html`.
+This line instructs Fluid to render the section "Main", which we have implemented in the page layout template file :file:`Resources/Private/Templates/Page/Default.html`.